The Perfect 4-Day Rome Itinerary + Tips to visit Rome in 2022

 If you are visiting in winter or cold months, be aware that it can be cold.
 The coldest months in Rome are from December to February, with average lows of 30.4°F (-1°C).
 So bring some layers.
 I recommend a warm jacket, comfortable boots, and a nice coat to wear in the evenings.

-If you are also visiting during hot months, think about light clothes and comfortable shoes to walk and explore during the day.
+If you are also visiting during the hot months, think about light clothes and comfortable shoes to walk and explore during the day.
 Leave your pair of high heels at home, as you won’t need them.
 Don’t forget your sunblock, and sunglasses and consider a hat too.

 For the evening, especially if you are planning to have dinner at one of the nice restaurants, you can think about a comfortable summer dress and sandals.
 Or if you are not into dresses, a pair of jeans and a nice top and a nice pair of sandals.